pseudotexan/spicemanager-tutorial/docs/source/index.rst

 - Optimization: specify which netlist parameters you want to vary to achieve a given outcome from the simulation.
    - Randomized grid search: Iterate over the shuffled set of parameter combinations, and find the best one.
    - Basinhopping: Use python's basinhopping optimizer to combine a stochastic search with gradient optimization.
    - Outcomes: specify an objective function for the simulation based on any measurable quantity from it.
-For example: the current through inductor L1, the total energy dissipated by DC sources, the voltage at node 3, etc.
+For example, you can specify the functional form of current through an inductor over time, or instruct it to minimize DC source energy consumption.
+   - Objective functions: can specify python functions, or a series of time-value pairs and interpolate around them.
+   - Waveform construction: includes a simple GUI tool to draw waveforms quickly.
+- Sweeps: run large parameter sweeps for your circuit.
+- Simplified results: simulation outcomes are conveniently returned as Dataframes, organized logically and simply.
+No more parsing raw files!
 -